MattDodsonEnglish/English-Learning-Wiki/README.md

     Am I saying teachers are useless?
 No, obviously no. However, we must understand a teacher's function.
 All a teacher can do is show a student the path.
 A good
     teacher shows the path very clearly.
-An exceptional teacher inspires the how a student walks down a certain path.
+An exceptional teacher inspires the way a student thinks about a certain path.

   ===============